yiyuan00/yiyuan00.github.io/index.md

 ## About Me👋

-I am Yiyuan Ge, a incoming PhD student at SCUT@MPI Lab.
+I am Yiyuan Ge, an incoming PhD student at SCUT@MPI Lab.
 I am fortunate to be supervised by Prof. Changxing Ding.
 I was honored to be supervised and collaborated with Prof. Mingxin Yu during my graduate studies.
 Currently, I am closely working with Dr. Ziyang Wang (Oxford@Alan Turing Institute) and Dr. Zhihao Chen (BUPT@PRIS)

 ## Research Interests